orsonteodoro/oiledmachine-overlay/EBUILD_STYLE_GUIDELINE.md

   - Scrolling:  No delay, no lag
   - Workstation:  48 hours minimum uptime for all nighter scenario
-* C/C++ packages that process user generated content from the Internet need to be hardened to prevent Code Execution (CE) based Zero Click Attack (ZCA).
+* C/C++ packages that process user generated content from the Internet need to be hardened to prevent Arbitrary Code Execution (ACE) based Zero Click Attack (ZCA).

   Apply for GCC >= 14 or